-Matt Healy: Malaysia LGBT community angry over 'white saviour stunt'
+Matty Healy: Malaysia LGBT community angry at 1975 'white saviour stunt'

 In a statement after Friday's show, a source close to the band said Healy had wanted to stand up for the LGBT community.

-But many locals say he crashed a precarious political environment for LGBT Malaysians and caused greater damage.
+But while many locals appreciated the intent, they say he crashed a precarious political environment for LGBT Malaysians and caused greater damage.

-"As an international white artist from the UK, he has the privilege to come to Malaysia, say and do what he wants, and then leave without dealing with much of the backlash," said Dhia Rezki, an activist with Kuala Lumpur- based support group JEKAKA.

-"Unfortunately, the local activists are now having to deal with the fall-out and the potential policies and restrictions that might come from it."
+"Unfortunately, local activists are now having to deal with the fall-out and the potential policies and restrictions that might come from it," said Dhia Rezki, an activist with Kuala Lumpur-based support group JEKAKA.

 What did Healy do?

-Last Friday, indie-pop band The 1975 was headlining a music festival in the capital Kuala Lumpur when Healy - who has a history of making derogatory comments about women and minorities - launched into a tirade against Malaysia's anti-LGBT laws and kissed his bandmate in protest.
+Last Friday, indie-pop band The 1975 was headlining a music festival in the capital Kuala Lumpur when Healy - who has a history of derogatory comments about women and minorities - launched into a tirade against Malaysia's anti-LGBT laws and kissed his bandmate in protest.

-Prior to getting onto the topic, he had been drinking on stage and destroyed a drone belonging to concert organisers.
+He had already been drinking on stage and destroyed a drone belonging to concert organisers.
 Attendees reported him spitting on fans.

-Swaggering around the stage, the 34-year-old insulted the Malaysian government and said he was "furious".
+Swaggering around the stage, the 34-year-old insulted the Malaysian government and said he was "furious" he'd made "a mistake when we were booking shows".

-"I made a mistake.
-When we were booking shows, I wasn't looking into it," he said.

-"I don't see the [expletive] point, right, I do not see the point of inviting the 1975 to a country and then telling us who we can have sex with.
+"I don't see the [expletive] point, right, I do not see the point of inviting the 1975 to a country and then telling us who we can have sex with," he said.

 "I'll take your money, you can ban me, but I've done this before and it doesn't feel good," he said.
 He then grabbed his bandmate's face and kissed him.